bobbysciacchitano/react-from-scratch/README.md

 #### Back to our component

 Let's get back to working on our Name Displayer 9000 app.
-We're going to do another change to assign a single name to a value.
-To do this we're going to change things again a little:
+We're going to do another change to assign our name to a value:

 `src/App.js`